natefrog808/EchoAsp/README.md

 Picture this: the phone rings.
 EchoAsp leaps into action like a caffeinated superhero.
 Here’s the script it follows, straight from the call center trenches:

-1. **Greeting**: “Travel Focus and Fulfillment Focus Group, this is Nathan.”
+1. **Greeting**: “Travel Focus and Fulfillment Group, this is Nathan.”
 Boom, caller’s hooked.
 2. **Caller**: “Hi, I got this postcard in the mail—what’s it about?”
 3. **EchoAsp**: “Is there a claim ID number on that piece of mail?”
 (Caller reads it; EchoAsp scribbles it down.)
 4. **The Pitch**: “OK, thank you!
 This is an offer for an 8-day, 7-night cruise for two with round-trip airfare.
 Just join us on Zoom for a travel aggregator demo—no cost, no catch, just an hour of your day.”